moto-timo/yocto-docs/documentation/kernel-dev/common.rst

 Before you can do any kernel development, you need to be sure your build host is set up to use the Yocto Project.
 For information on how to get set up, see the ":doc:`/dev-manual/start`" section in the Yocto Project Development Tasks Manual.
-Part of preparing the system is creating a local Git repository of the :term:`Source Directory` (``poky``) on your system.
-Follow the steps in the ":ref:`dev-manual/start:cloning the \`\`poky\`\` repository`" section in the Yocto Project Development Tasks Manual to set up your Source Directory.

 .. note::

    Be sure you check out the appropriate development branch or you create your local branch by checking out a specific tag to get the desired version of Yocto Project.
-See the ":ref:`dev-manual/start:checking out by branch in poky`" and ":ref:`dev-manual/start:checking out by tag in poky`" sections in the Yocto Project Development Tasks Manual for more information.

 Kernel development is best accomplished using :ref:`devtool <sdk-manual/extensible:using \`\`devtool\`\` in your sdk workflow>`